s-vintagew/Windows-Setup-From-Scratch/readme.md

 - Customization tips

 and maybe more.

+## Getting Started
+1. Review the list of recommended software and install as needed.
+2. Follow the configuration steps to optimize your system.
+3. Use the provided scripts and commands to automate setup tasks.

 ## Windows ISO Download
 In this step, all you gotta have is one simple PC [borrow from friend or whatever] and follow the steps.